magnumjs/mag.js/examples/README.md

 ##Module definition

-A mag.module defines the control and trapilation that should occur in the html element.
+A mag.module defines the control and transpilation that should occur in the html element.

 ```javascript
 mag.module('todos',todos)